pallets/jinja/docs/faq.rst

 amount of extra processing in the template engine which can cause serious performance problems.
-As Python doesn't provide a way to mark strings as unsafe Jinja has to hack around that limitation by providing a custom string class (the :class:`Markup` string) that safely interacts with safe and unsafe strings.
+As Python doesn't provide a way to mark strings as unsafe Jinja has to hack around that limitation by providing a custom string class that safely interacts with safe and unsafe strings (see :ref:`escaping` for details).

 With explicit escaping however the template engine doesn't have to perform any safety checks on variables.
 Also a human knows not to escape integers